Aidana-Smagulova/NIPMAP-benchmarking-and-method-application-/README.md

 Tissue microenvironments play a significant role in pathology.

 NIPMAP is a spatial mathod that works to discover niches (clusters of cells with similar profile) using principles from the community ecology approach, PCA and archetypes analysis.
-For this method, each cell type is treated like a species in an oncological niche, where its abundance can be inferred.
-Based on thus abundance, analysis like PCA can be performed.
-The PCA space is then fitted onto a simpled figure (using AA), where simplex tips are archetypes (extreme cases of niches).
-Each cell will find itself somewhere on the simplex.
-Cells right at the tips will most probably belong to that archetype and be situated in the corresponding niche.
-However, cells that would lie on the edges of the simplex, more specifically between two archetypes, most likely lay between two niches and will be, therefore, assigned to an interface between the two niches.
+For this method, each cell type is treated like a species in an ecological niche.
+The whole image is sampled randomly and uniformly in small circular cites (radius can be decided manually), and abundancies of each cell types are calculated inside of the sampling cites.
+Based on this, an abundance matrix of cell types in sampling sites is created.

-## index?
+This abundance matrix is then used to perform PCA (paper shows that 3 components are enough to capture the variance).
+After that, the PCA space is fitted onto a simplex figure using archetypal analysis (AA).
+An archetype in this case is a niche extreme case, when only one cell profile is abundant in a niche to 100% (say, only cancerous or only immune cells).
+Therefore, simplex tips are archetypes.
+If a sampling site falls on a samplex tip, the archetype weight will be 100% for this exact site.
+However, if a sampling site falls on an edge of the figure, it will not be allocated to a single archetype with 100% certainly but rather will represent a mixture of two near-lying archetype weights in percent.
+Sampling sites right in between of two archetypes (50% for each of them) are determined to be interfaces - regions that lay between any of the two niches.

 ## Requirements